Sunayana225/Petpal/README.md

 No environment variables required for basic functionality.
 The web app connects to the backend API automatically.

 ### AI Features Configuration
 The app works perfectly **without AI API keys** using the built-in veterinary database.
-AI is only used as a fallback for unknown foods:
+AI is only used as an intelligent fallback for unknown foods:

-- **With AI Keys**: Unknown foods get intelligent analysis
+- **With AI Keys**: Unknown foods receive intelligent analysis with detailed safety assessments
-- **Without AI Keys**: Unknown foods return "consult veterinarian" message
+- **Without AI Keys**: Unknown foods return professional "consult veterinarian" guidance
-- **Database Coverage**: 570+ foods already covered without AI
+- **Database Coverage**: 570+ foods already covered without requiring AI assistance

 ## 📱 Deployment